Debt Settlement Services in Hawaii

 - Attorney-represented debtor.
-A collection agency cannot contact the debtor directly if a qualified Hawaii bankruptcy lawyer represents him or her unless the debtor gives the collection agency specific permission to do so.
+A collection agency cannot contact the debtor directly if a qualified bankruptcy lawyer represents them.
+However, if the debtor gives a specific company permission to do so it is permissible.

 - Debtor communications.
 Collection agents may not contact debtors before 8:00 a.m. or after 9:00 p.m., or at another inconvenient time or place.
-Collection agents also may not contact a debtor at work if he or she knows that the employer bans receipt of collection calls while on the job.
+Collection agents also may not contact a debtor at work if they knows that the employer bans receipt of collection calls.

 - Harassment or abuse.
 Agents cannot threaten or use violence against the debtor or another person.
 They cannot use obscene or profane language.
 They cannot publish a debtor’s name on a “blacklist” or other public posting.
 Agents cannot call repeatedly or contact the debtor without identifying themselves as bill collectors.

 What is the different between a debt workout and a debt consolidation?

 A credit card debt “workout” is also referred to as a negotiated settlement.
-For example if you owed $5,000 on a credit card and made an agreement with the credit card company to pay $2,000 instead of $5,000 as a settlement in full on the debt, this would be a credit card debt workout.
+For example, if you owed $5,000 on a credit card and agreed to pay $2,000 as a settlement in full, this would be a credit card debt workout.
 Firms who perform this type of work may identify themselves as debt management, debt relief, debt workout, debt settlement or debt consolidation.
 However, I define debt consolidation as a reorganization of the debt through a credit counselor or taking a debt consolidation loan to pay off the debts in full.

 Who is eligible for a debt workout to get out of credit card debt?